Before coming to campus, be sure to be vaccinated or be tested.

 After signing in, they will go to the shoe cubbies provided and change into Center shoes and then bag outside shoes and put them away in their cubbies.

-After washing their hands, using CDC recommended protocol, they put on a smock/t-shirt, and go to their assigned area.
+After washing their hands, using CDC recommended protocol, they go to their assigned area.

-If they are working the drop-off/pick-up area, they will wear a mask, face shield and gloves.
+If they are working the drop-off/pick-up area, they will wear a mask, and gloves.

 Parents will be required to show proof of vaccination to enter the campus.
 If the parent and/or child are not feeling well, they should stay home.